Getting Started

 6. Check what unlocked

-After completing a task, run hence task next again (this time as bob) to see what became available:
+After completing a task, run hence task next again to see what became available:

 Output:

-If you were running a multi-agent system, bob's agent loop would be polling hence task next on a schedule.
-As soon as alice completes setup, the next poll by bob returns review — no message passing, no pub/sub, no coordinator process.
+If you were running a multi-agent system, agents poll hence task next on a schedule.
+As soon as one agent completes a task, the next poll by any other agent returns the newly unblocked work — no message passing, no pub/sub, no coordinator process.
 The plan file is the shared state, and the reasoner is the coordinator.

 7. Explain a conclusion